ppy/osu-wiki/wiki/Beatmap_Editor/Song_Setup/en.md

 - [Double Time][DT]: The AR value does not change, but the 1.50x play speed causes circles to stay on screen 33% shorter.
 - [Half Time][HT]: The AR value does not change, but the 0.75x play speed causes circles to stay on screen 33% longer.

 **Note:** While Half Time and Double Time do not change the actual AR value, the speed difference can lead to an apparent AR as low as -5 or as high as 11.
 In the AR chart provided, these apparent values are given to allow easy comparison between approach speeds with and without mods.
 Actual AR, however, is always a number from 0 to 10.
-Note that AR levels scale by 120ms below AR5, and 150ms above AR5.
+Note that AR levels scale by 120ms for below AR5 and 150ms for above AR5.

 ### Overall Difficulty